 SpartanNash leading major food retailer to offer SNAP customers easier, affordable access to healthy fruits, vegetables

-With 17 Family Fare locations throughout Western, Southern and Northern Michigan taking part in Double Up Food Bucks, it’s easier than ever for SNAP store guests to take advantage of the program – and double their buying power when it comes to fresh fruits and vegetables.
+A total of 46 stores throughout Michigan are taking part in Double Up Food Bucks, making it easier than ever for SNAP store guests to take advantage of the program – and double their buying power when it comes to fresh fruits and vegetables.

-For each dollar of fresh produce SNAP customers purchase using their Bridge Card and yes account, an equivalent amount of dollars will be earned and placed on their yes account.
-Shoppers can then redeem the dollars for free fruits and vegetables at participating Family Fare locations.
+For each dollar of fresh produce SNAP customers purchase using their Bridge Card and yes account, an equivalent amount of dollars will be earned and placed on their yes account*.
+Shoppers can then redeem the dollars for free fruits and vegetables at participating Family Fare and VG’s locations.
 Each point is valued at $1, with a maximum dollar-for-dollar match of $20 per day on their yes account.

 SpartanNash is committed to corporate responsibility, including environmental sustainability and social responsibility.
 The Double Up Food Bucks program exemplifies this commitment by providing SNAP customers with easier and more affordable access to healthy produce as well as supporting our local communities and Michigan farmers.